deSchwed/mt-exercise-03/README.md

 ./scripts/preprocess_data.sh
 ./scripts/train_all.sh
 ```

+Generate samples from the trained models with the `generate.sh` script, make sure to specify the model you want to generate samples from inside the script.

 Lastly, run the following command to create a table and a line graph of the perplexity scores from the log-files found in `logs`:
 ```bash